-Meaningful Use—Meaningful use (MU) focuses on driving electronic health record (EHR) vendors to provide technology that improves quality.
-A section of the MU requirements is for population reporting and registry function.
+Meaningful Use.
+Meaningful use (MU) focuses on driving electronic health record (EHR) vendors to provide technology that improves quality.
+A section of the MU requirements addresses population reporting and registry function.
 The primary elements are related to structural metrics to assist providers in improving either efficiency or quality.

-HRSA Uniform Data Set—Federally qualified health centers and other community health centers are evaluated on a set of performance measures emphasizing health outcomes and the value of care delivered.
-They report these measures in the Uniform Data System (UDS), a standardized reporting system that provides consistent information about health centers.4 Similar to the CMS PQRS, the UDS includes a series of metrics related to diabetes.
-HRSA also has an incentive program encouraging health centers to obtain PCMH recognition.
+HRSA Uniform Data Set.
+Federally qualified health centers and other community health centers are evaluated on a set of performance measures emphasizing health outcomes and the value of care delivered.
+They report these measures in the Uniform Data System (UDS), a standardized reporting system that provides consistent information about health centers.1 Similar to the CMS PQRS, the UDS includes a series of metrics related to diabetes.
+The Health Resources and Services Administration (HRSA) also has an incentive program encouraging health centers to obtain PCMH recognition.